Ferrari to lift lid on new F8 Spider to maintain fast track growth

-With a 720-horse power 3.9 litre eight-cylinder mid-rear mounted engine, the F8 Spider also has a retractable hard top.
+With a 720-horse power 3.9 liter eight-cylinder mid-rear mounted engine, the F8 Spider also has a retractable hard top.

 "It is less extreme than the 488 Pista Spider, but sportier than the 488 Spider which it replaces in the range," Ferrari said in a statement.